Kaialogen/HBCS-CW2/TO-DO.md

 - Added images and added a css class in shop.css to size all images to width 250px and height 350px (Kaialogen)
 - Added price label to each sector in shop.html (Kaialogen)
 - Added ClearBasket function in basket.html (Kaialogen)
+- Added a nvigation bar to all relevent pages (Kaialogen)
+- Changed shop.html inputs to number types (Kaialogen)